docs-club/Apache-HttpComponents-Doc-Chinese-English-bilingual/HttpClient/HttpClient-Tutorial/5-Fluent-API/README.md

 # Chapter 5.
-Fluent API（流畅 API）
+Fluent API

 ## 5.1.
-Easy to use facade API（易于使用的外观模式 API）
+Easy to use facade API

 As of version of 4.2 HttpClient comes with an easy to use facade API based on the concept of a fluent interface.
 Fluent facade API exposes only the most fundamental functions of HttpClient and is intended for simple use cases that do not require the full flexibility of HttpClient.
 For instance, fluent facade API relieves the users from having to deal with connection management and resource deallocation.